-2. Create or purchase SWPP materials for key audiences and distribution at annual FWA events (within one year of the permit date and annually thereafter)
+3. Create or purchase SWPP materials for key audiences and distribution at annual FWA events (within one year of the permit date and annually thereafter)

-Three outreach brochures/rack cards previously developed were used during year three: Storm Water Compliance at Maintenance Facilities, Pet Waste and Water Quality, and The Household Hazardous Waste Program.
+The three outreach brochures/rack cards developed in year one were used during year two: Storm Water Compliance at Maintenance Facilities, Spill Awareness and Guidance for Food Facilities, and Pet Waste and Water Quality.
 These materials are made available to residents, employees, contractors, and visitors at the Directorate of Public Works Environmental Division (PWE) office, and are distributed at a variety of installation events.
-The Pet Waste and Water Quality brochure is distributed to new residents to Fort Wainwright with coordination from the Directorate of Public Works (DPW) Housing Division through USAG Alaska's housing partner, North Haven Communities (NHC) and pet waste baggie kits are available at the Veterinary Services building.
+The Pet Waste and Water Quality brochure is distributed to new residents to Fort Wainwright with coordination from the Directorate of Public Works (DPW) Housing Division through USAG Alaska's housing partner, North Haven Communities (NHC).
+In addition, a flyer Do You Know What's Scary?
+Pollution was developed and distributed at the annual Boo to The Flu event at Bassett Army Community Hospital.
 Another brochure entitled The Household Hazardous Waste Program was developed and is distributed to new residents to Fort Wainwright through NHC.
 Copies of these handouts are provided in Appendix C.